rsta2/circle-docs/docs/subsystems/vc4.rst

 VC4
 ~~~

 The VC4 subsystem in `addon/vc4 <https://github.com/rsta2/circle/tree/master/addon/vc4>`_ provides the VCHIQ driver as an interface to the audio and accelerated graphics services, which are offered by the Raspberry Pi firmware.
-The accelerated graphics support is not available on the Raspberry Pi 4 and with ``AARCH = 32`` only.
+The accelerated graphics support is not available on the Raspberry Pi 4 and 5 and with ``AARCH = 32`` only.
 This section describes the components of the VC4 subsystem.

 .. _VCHIQ driver: